mhaywardhill/DevOps-Azure-SQL-Database-federated-credentials/README.md

-## Project: Read from Azure SQL Database from DevOps using federated-credentials
+## Project: Read from Azure SQL Database from DevOps using federated credentials

 **Project Description**: This project will read from a table in SQL Database, connecting using a token for federated credentials.